lucas34/SwiftQueue/README.md

 [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)
 [![Documentation](https://lucas34.github.io/SwiftQueue/badge.svg)](https://lucas34.github.io/SwiftQueue)

-SwiftQueue is a job scheduler for Ios inspired by popular android libraries like *android-priority-jobqueue* or *android-job*.
+`SwiftQueue` is a job scheduler for iOS inspired by popular android libraries like *android-priority-jobqueue* or *android-job*.
 It allows you to run your tasks with run and retry constraints.

-Library will rely on *Operation* and *OperationQueue* to make sure all tasks will run in order.
+Library will rely on `Operation` and `OperationQueue` to make sure all tasks will run in order.
 Don't forget to check our [**WIKI**](https://github.com/lucas34/SwiftQueue/wiki).

 ## Features

 - [x] Sequential execution
 - [x] Concurrent run
 - [x] Persistence
-- [x] Cancel all or by tag
+- [x] Cancel all, by id or by tag
 - [x] Delay
 - [x] Deadline
 - [x] Internet constraint